 - Host companies can be located anywhere in New York State within commuting distance of New York City.

-- Companies that served as past hosts for the Summer 2017 Pilot Program include Roche, Celmatix, Chimeron Bio, Cresilon, Envisagenics, Deerfield, and the New York Stem Cell Foundation.
+- Companies that served as past hosts for the Summer 2017 Pilot Program include Celmatix, Chimeron Bio, Cresilon, Deerfield, Envisagenics, the New York Stem Cell Foundation, and Roche.

 - Interns will be invited to participate in a dynamic range of events including networking receptions, industry career panels, site tours, and will have opportunities to meet industry leaders and more.